omine-me/FinalCheck/README.md

 # AttentiveRendering - Blender Addon
-日本語版は下にあります。/Japanese version below.
+日本語版は下にあります。/ Japanese version below.
 ### NO MORE Rendering Failures!
 This addon detects problems in your project and make your render successful.

 [Download From Here](https://example.com)

-## Overview
+## About
 Do you ever have to re-render your scene because of a small mistake?
 This addon detects various problems of your project and suggest corrections.
 Check with a single button and make it more efficient.